High Commission of Jamaica, London: Staff, roles and functions

 The High Commission to the UK has a staff complement of 20 persons.
 It also houses the offices of the Jamaica Tourist Board, the Jamaica Information Service and the European Regional Office of Jamaica Trade and Invest.

-JHC UK (the Jamaican High Commission in the United Kingdom) prides itself in providing a rounded diplomatic experience to Jamaican Foreign Service officers, as it deals with bilateral, multilateral, consular and community issues all under one roof.
-JHC London is therefore an excellent training ground for officers in the Foreign Service.

 High Commissioner

 The High Commissioner, as head of the Mission, is responsible both to the Government of Jamaica and to the United Kingdom.
 The High Commissioner participates in the formation of Mission policy and its execution.
 The High Commissioner's primary aim is to foster, maintain and improve co-operation between Jamaica and these countries, as well as to develop trade, economic and tourism links and maintains contact with Jamaican nationals living in the UK through regular visits to communities, meetings, and functions.

 Deputy High Commissioner

 The Deputy High Commissioner deputizes all the functions of the High Commissioner, manages all administrative and financial matters, and oversees the Consular, Political and Community Development sections of the High Commission.